-This guide walks through building a protected MCP server from scratch — first a hello world, then adding delegated access to external APIs — with examples in Python, TypeScript, and Go.
+This guide walks through building a protected MCP server from scratch: first a hello world, then adding delegated access to external APIs, with examples in Python and TypeScript.

 Prerequisites